Greece Health Care and Vaccinations

 Visitors from outside the EU are strongly advised to take out travel medical insurance before visiting Greece.
 Respective consulates and Athens-based embassies can help visitors find hospitals and doctors in Greece, should the need arise.
 Note that most Greek doctors speak basic English.
-If you plan to do any ‘extreme’ sports, such as scuba diving whilst on holiday, you should also look into extra insurance cover.
+If you plan to do any extreme sports, such as scuba diving while on holiday, you should also look into extra insurance cover.

 For minor problems, it may be sufficient to visit a pharmacy – pharmacists in Greece are highly qualified and can offer advice and medication for mild conditions.

-Note that the Greek health care system is heavily concentrated in Athens (and to a lesser extent Thessaloniki), so that people from the islands and rural areas usually have to visit to the capital to see consultants and receive treatment for more serious ailments.
+Note that the Greek health care system is heavily concentrated in Athens (and to a lesser extent Thessaloniki); people from the islands and rural areas usually travel to the capital to see consultants and receive treatment for more serious ailments.

 For emergencies, ring 166 (public ambulance).